segment-boneyard/khaos/Readme.md

 }
 ```

-  Khaos is smart enough to know that the `private` placeholder is a boolean:
+  ...and Khaos is smart enough to know that the `private` placeholder is a boolean when it prompts you...

                 name: ware
              private: (y/n) y
                owner: segmentio
          description: Easily create your own middleware layer.

   What's cool about all this is it makes creating new templates incredibly easy.
-Just copy an existing project and replace the filled-in values with placeholders!
-So now you can automate a lot more things...
+Just copy an existing project and replace the filled-in values with placeholders... now you can automate more things!

 ## Examples